| Title: | Command Line Interface Plotting |

 plotcli$clone(deep = FALSE)

-Whether to make a deep clone.
+deepWhether to make a deep clone.

-# Create a new plotcli object plotcli <- plotcli$new() # Add data for a scatter plot plotcli$add_data(list(x = 1:10, y = rnorm(10), type = "scatter", color = "red")) # Print the plot plotcli$print_plot()
+# Create a new plotcli object plotcli <- plotcli$new() # Add data for a scatter plot plotcli$add_data(list(x = 1:10, y = rnorm(10), type = "scatter", color = "red")) # Print the plot plotcli$print_plot()# Create a new plotcli object plotcli <- plotcli$new() # Add data for a scatter plot plotcli$add_data(list(x = 1:10, y = rnorm(10), type = "scatter", color = "red")) # Print the plot plotcli$print_plot()

 Create a bar plot using plotcli.
-Short alias: pclb
+Short alias: pclb.

-plotcli_bar( y, x = NULL, plot_width = getOption("plotcli.plot_width", 80), plot_height = getOption("plotcli.plot_height", 40), x_label = "x", y_label = "y", color = NULL, braille = getOption("plotcli.braille", TRUE), name = "barplot", ... )
+plotcli_bar( y, x = NULL, plot_width = getOption("plotcli.plot_width", 80), plot_height = getOption("plotcli.plot_height", 40), x_label = "x", y_label = "y", color = NULL, braille = getOption("plotcli.braille", TRUE), name = "barplot", ... )plotcli_bar( y, x = NULL, plot_width = getOption("plotcli.plot_width", 80), plot_height = getOption("plotcli.plot_height", 40), x_label = "x", y_label = "y", color = NULL, braille = getOption("plotcli.braille", TRUE), name = "barplot", ... )

 y |